psu13/mutable-hakyll/posts/mahler-too.md

 These shows were very very full, maybe the most full I've seen Heinz Hall for a non-movie show in the last few years.
 So this nonsense was inevitable I guess.

-However, I feel it my duty as an old man to complain about the general state of our world where grown-ass adults can't even sit still in an orchestra concert for 90 minutes without their phone going off.
+However, I feel it my duty as an older man yelling at clouds to complain about the general state of our world where grown-ass adults can't even sit still in an orchestra concert for 90 minutes without their phone going off.
 Very sad.
 Truly a sign of our collective societal downfall.

 But, maybe if indeed our great society dies we'll be lucky enough to live in Mahler's world, and the power of God will resurrect us so we can sit in some concert of the future